Frustrated-Programmer/HumanFriendlyWheel/readme.md

    Clicking this icon removes the weight on that item.

 ### What does Weighting do?
 Do you want a particular item have a better chance of winning than the others?
 Well weighting improves chances of that item.
-To explain how this works, imagine a pizza, this pizza was ordered to have 8 slices.
-However you found out last minute 2 of the slices combined into a single double slice.
-Now turn the pizza into a wheel, and you have 6 regular slices and 1 double slice.
-This is how weighing works, it grabs an extra slice for itself.
+To explain how this works read this:<br>

+ > Imagine a pizza, the pizza was ordered to be cut into 8 slices.<br>
+ > However you found out last minute 2 of the slices have been combined into a single double slice.<br>
-You can stack weighting as well for example this list:
+ > So when you look at it, you notice that you have 6 regular slices and 1 double slice.

+This is how weighting works, it grabs an extra slice or slices for itself depending on what you want.<br>
+**For example:**
 ```
 AUTO | Item 1
 1 | Item 2